 Places to Stay

 Gulfport’s laid-back indie vibe carries over to its accommodations.
 With its friendly staff and waterfront views, Sea Breeze Manor on Shore Boulevard is an inviting option.
-The Historic Peninsula Inn, a dog-friendly boutique hotel built in 1905, is in the heart of downtown.
+Peninsula Bed & Cocktails, a dog-friendly boutique hotel built in 1905, is in the heart of downtown.